13.2.4 Child Arrangements Orders - Financial Support

 As part of this assessment, the carers should be asked to complete an Initial Household Income Assessment Form (IHIA) with support from the welfare rights worker and the completed form should be forwarded to the Finance Department.
 The Children's Service Manager will decide the level of support having regard to this assessment, and obtain budgetary approval as necessary depending on the amount.

 The carers will be sent written confirmation of the decision to provide financial support.
 This will include the amount and terms of the support and information about annual reviews.
 Any payment will be backdated to the date of the application (not to the date of commencement of the placement).

-If it is decided that financial support should be given to holders of a residence order, payment may be subject to conditions and a date specified by which the condition is to be met.
+If it is decided that financial support should be given to holders of a Child Arrangements Order, payment may be subject to conditions and a date specified by which the condition is to be met.

 Prior to making financial support available to carers, they will be required to inform Children’s Social Care:

 - If the child (for any reason) no longer lives with them;